r3inbowari/go-mod-explorer/README.md

     Q: How to navigate(reveal) to the external code?
     A: Make sure you have installed the official extension "vscode-go".
-    A: Make sure "gomod.revealEnable" is true.
+    A: Make sure "gomod.autoReveal" is true.

 ---